Data architects use the Settings page to apply systemwide settings and manage API tokens for external business intelligence systems and applications.

 Prevents users from creating non-workflow projects by hiding non-workflow project templates when they choose File > New.

-Only data architects can create and revoke API tokens.
+Only data architects can create, edit, and revoke API tokens.
 However, anyone with a token has access to your Engage data.
-Therefore, you should treat API tokens like you would a password.
+Therefore, treat API tokens like you would a password.

 Create a token